Skip to content

 CREATE (u1)-[:Follows {since: 2011}]->(u2);

-Similar to inserting node records, any relationship property which is not specified in the query will be set to NULL.
+Similar to node records, any relationship property that is not specified in the insert statement will be set to NULL.

 General semantics